fleetdm/fleet/handbook/business-operations/ceo-handbook.md

 ### Why not mention the CEO in Slack threads?
-Everyone who works at Fleet who reads and acknowledges every time they're mentioned in Slack, even in threads.
+Everyone else who works at Fleet is expected to read and reply (or acknowledge with an emoji reaction) every time they're mentioned in Slack, even deep inside long threads.

-Except the CEO.

-Why?
+So why not the CEO?

 From Mike: